 My love of shellfish started as a child growing up on the North East coast of England.
 Mussels, cockles, dressed crab and winkles just to name a few of the fresh seafood my parents used to treat us to every weekend.

-Based on the Belgian classic, moules (mussels) provençale.
-Brussels is one of my favorite cities and I can never get enough mussels when I’m in Brussels (oh, a little poetry).
+I based this soup on the Belgian classic, moules (mussels) provençale.
+Brussels is one of my favorite cities and I can never get enough mussels when I’m in Brussels (oh look, a little poetry).

 - If they smell fishy, do not buy them.
 They should smell briny like the ocean.